Kevin Nash: Personal life

 On March 2, 2016, Nash announced he will donate his brain to the CTE Center at Boston University and the Concussion Legacy Foundation after his death.
-The announcement came on the same day that women's soccer star Brandi Chastain said she was doing the same thing.

-Nash considers himself to be a centrist Democrat and has been outspoken about supporting gay wrestlers in the business.
+Nash is a supporter of the Democratic Party and considers himself to be a centrist Democrat.
+Nash publicly supported the Kamala Harris 2024 presidential campaign.
+He has been outspoken about supporting gay wrestlers.

-Legal troubles
+Legal issues

 In May 2011, Nash was arrested for battery by assaulting a drunk man in a parking lot of a restaurant in Florida, while he and his wife Tamara were leaving.
 In June 2011, it was announced by prosecutors that Nash was clear of all charges against him, stating that he was only acting in self-defense, as the drunk man was trying to flirt with Nash's wife.

 On December 24, 2014, just after midnight, Nash was arrested for battery against his 18-year-old son, Tristen.
 Two hours later, police were called back and Tristen was arrested for battery against Nash's wife, Tamara.
 On January 15, 2015, prosecutors announced that Nash would not face charges.
 Nash's lawyer maintains that Nash was only defending his wife the night he was arrested.

 Legacy

-During his time as WWF Champion, his power as a draw has been questioned, usually being labeled as one of the lowest drawing champions of WWF.
-Nash however has stated that in the mid-1990s, nobody drew because professional wrestling was in a major recession due to the steroid scandal following the United States v.
+During his time as WWF Champion, Nash drew poorly and is often labeled as one of the lowest drawing champions of WWF.
+He has reasoned that in the mid-1990s nobody drew because professional wrestling was in a major recession due to the steroid scandal following the United States v.
 McMahon legal case.

 Nash jumping ship to WCW in 1996 along with Scott Hall has often been cited as the main reason behind Vince McMahon's decision to start offering downside guaranteed contracts to all of his talent in order to avoid a mass exodus of his talent roster and compete with WCW.
 The decision proved to be a boon since it changed the salary structure for the WWF wrestlers and helped increase the pay scale for the industry.
 McMahon also acknowledged in 1998 that letting them defect to WCW made him start offering guaranteed contracts.

 In his autobiography Controversy Creates Ca$h, former WCW President Eric Bischoff praised Kevin Nash and Scott Hall for contributing to the key elements of the nWo's feel and attitude, while others have said that many of the booking ideas that propelled WCW's rise came from Nash and Hall.
 Veteran wrestler "Macho Man" Randy Savage credited Nash for spearheading the nWo Wolfpac faction in 1998 which grew in popularity with the fans and became the company's hottest selling merchandise.